jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

   Building your first model?

-  Please refer to our**[Get Started with JFrog ML](/docs/get-started-with-jfrog-ml)**guide if you're creating your first model.
+  Please refer to our**[JFrog ML Quickstart](/docs/get-started-with-jfrog-ml)**guide if you're creating your first model.
 The guide provides step-by-step instructions on how to install all relevant dependencies to get you up and running.
 </Callout>

 ### Training HuggingFace Models